When the Course Knows Your Name

 View project →Built a live xAPI stream visualiser — step through a real course and watch every learner action generate a structured statement in real time, as it hits the LRS.

-View project →Translating complex knowledge into structured, engaging learning — grounded in cognitive load theory and evidence-based practice.
+Try it free →Translating complex knowledge into structured, engaging learning — grounded in cognitive load theory and evidence-based practice.

 Building the infrastructure that makes learning measurable — LRS integrations, custom tooling and modern web delivery.